 - Baked Salmon with Lemon - Easy baked salmon in aluminum foil

 Tips for Making this Recipe

-Storing Tips - This recipe will store in the refrigerator for up to 3 days.
+Storing Tips - This recipe will keep in the refrigerator for up to 3 days.
 Reheat in the oven or on the stovetop.